CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 # Plateauing briefly

 This phase marks the next 2-3 years of my journey.
 After being in the ensemble for a couple years now, I was able to start projects and begin testing on my own.
 I had started to refactor legacy code, a book I had read about the practice probably 2 years previously.
-At the time, I figured
+Two years ago, I figured
 I could do this practice.
 However, this was not the case.

 Honorable mention to test-commit-revert here.
 Its essentially writing tests, and if they fail you revert all the code since